 Whether a body is electrically neutral, is negative or is positive depends entirely on the relation between the number of negative electrons actually in that body, and the number that would be there were the positive and negative forces in exact balance.
-The electrical condition depends entirely on the quantity of negative electrons or negative electricity, because it is only negative electricity that can be separated from the atoms.
+The electrical condition depends entirely on the quantity of negative electricity that can be separated from the atoms.
 The positive electricity remains fixed within the atoms and remains fixed within the body of the substance.